supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_07_Lab1_Ex9_ASIM.md

 In this task, you create a function that is a workspace parser for DeviceRegistryEvents.

-1. Log in to WIN1 virtual machine as Admin with the password: **Pa55w.rd**.
+1. Login to WIN1 virtual machine with the password as provided in the environment tab.

 1. In the Edge browser, navigate to the Azure portal at https://portal.azure.com.